 Our volunteers have a wide range of skill, expertise and experience.
 Our volunteer force is comprised of veterinarians, licensed and non licensed technicians, pre veterinary, veterinary and technician students, as well as those who are simply animal lovers.
 All our volunteers are passionate about helping animals and the desire to make a difference.

-Currently, World Vets has five established programs to help animals:
+Currently, World Vets has four established programs to help animals:

 - Small Animal spay/neuter and medical treatments